solo-io/supergloo/dev-docs/extending-discovery.md

-# Working with SMH APIs
+# Working with SMH Discovery APIs

-If you want to work with SMH created objects like `workloads`, `traffictargets` etc, you can use the SMH APIs to do so.
+If you want to write a custom Kubernetes controller for SMH created objects like `workloads`, `traffictargets` etc, you can use the SMH APIs to do so.

 ## Creating necessary K8S RBAC permissions

-For your application to use SMH APIs, you need to create a service account and bind it to a cluster role as shown below:
+For your application to use SMH discovery APIs, you need to create a service account and bind it to a cluster role as shown below:

     cat <<EOF | kubectl apply -f -
     apiVersion: v1